miuku-dll/Sutes-Macro/README.md

 If you have knowledge of c#, you can edit source of Nyaboo and create a pull request. <br>

 ## How to install?
-For installation help please refer to V
+For installation help please refer to
 [Installation Guide](https://github.com/yurkyu/sutes-macro/info/Info.MD)

 ## How to build?